betty-gures/cs433project1/README.md

 Run dataset exploration using `notebooks/002_dataset_exploration.ipynb` and see output in `results/feature_statistics_overview.pdf`

 ## Model comparisons
-Compare different models using `compare_models.py`
+Compare different models using `compare_models.py`.
+Has the same arguments as `run.py` without `--submission_file_name`, but allows to run multiple models in one go and performs 5-fold cross-validation.

 ## Model ablations
 Run preprocessing and modeling ablations using `notebooks/006_ablations.ipynb` and see output in `results/ablations_sample_size.pdf`